Breeds

 By Chicken Fans Editorial Team

 If you’ve never heard of the Pavlovskaya chicken before, don’t worry.
 The breed is very rare and unknown, even with chicken keepers.
 It’s a crested breed with outstanding looks and extremely cold hardiness.
-If you’re looking to purchase a Pavlovskaya, there are some things to keep in mind.

 Let’s find out everything about this rare breed, and we’ll start with some key takeaways.